senofi/openidl-main/openidl-local-reference-implementation/README.md

 the kubernetes api reference is here: https://kubernetes.io/docs/reference/

+### setup for cognito

+-   create a user pool and starting user per the document: `Local Reference Implementation.docx`

 update the cognito config files to point to your cognito

+copy the config-secrets-template.json file to the .gitignore d file config-secrets.json in the config directory

+fill out the values in that file

 update the logins.json to point to your users in cognito

+run `make copy_config_files`

-run `./copy-config-files.sh`
+run `make apply_secrets`

-go to `../openidl-k8s` and start the reference implementation system with ./systemup.sh
+go to `../` and start the reference implementation system with `./systemup.sh`

 ## Set environment